migsantiago/HC-SR04_UART/README.md

 # UART mode
 The HC-SR04 has a way to communicate with a controller by using its UART mode.
 My specific HC-SR04 only asks to have:

 M1 -> OPEN

 M2 -> SHORTED

+Other ultrasonic sensors may have different configurations.
+Make sure to read your model manual.

 # Connection to the Raspberry Pi
 The specifics on how to setup the serial port of the Pi are in the source code.